njleonzhang/docker-ng-static-host/README.md

-# docker-ng-static-host
+# docker-nginx-spa-host

-image of nginx in docker for host static spa website
+docker image for hosting static spa website by nginx

+## features
 * redirect requests to `index.html` for support spa history mode
 * empty response to `/listen` `GET` request for health check.

 ## Use image
-just copy static file to ng folder

 ```
-FROM njleonzhang/ng-static-host
+FROM njleonzhang/nginx-spa-host
 COPY view/index.html /var/www/html/  // copy your index.html to nginx folder.
 ```